Vietnam.vn - Nền tảng quảng bá Việt Nam

 Photo of the nearly full Moon on August 30.
 Photo: Dang Vu Tuan Son.

-Observing this event is exactly the same as for a normal full moon, that is, the sky only needs a few clouds, enough to see the Moon.
+Observing this event is exactly the same as for a normal full moon, that is, only needing a few clouds, enough to see the Moon.
 Observers also do not need to prepare any eye protection when observing.
-He added that it will not make a big difference if the observing conditions are not favorable (when the sky is cloudy or the sky is too polluted).
+He added that it will not make a significant difference if the observing conditions are not favorable (when the sky is cloudy or the sky is too polluted).

-He emphasized that in reality, Blue Moon is just a cultural name, the Moon is never blue, but is called the Blue Moon of the month.
+He emphasized that Blue Moon is actually just a cultural name, the Moon is never blue but is called the Blue Moon of the month.
 On average, there is one Blue Moon every year according to this calculation.
-However, it is quite rare to have two Blue Moons in the same year.
-The last time a Blue Moon occurred in the same year was in January and March 2018, and the next time will be in January and March 2037.
+However, to have two Blue Moons in the same year is quite rare.
+The last time a Blue Moon appeared in the same year was in January and March 2018 and the next will be in January and March 2037.

 The 2023 supermoons will occur four times in a row in July, August, and September.
 On the last supermoon of 2023 on September 28, the Moon will fly 361,552 km from Earth.
 In 2024, there will be only two supermoons, on September 18 and October 18.